NFM-Studios/project-olly/README.md

 # Docker Instalation

 1. Clone the repository!
 You need the code, it won't just magically work without it.
 (Seems to be a recurring theme)
+2. Create the folder for static files by running `sudo mkdir /var/www/static` and transfer ownership by running `sudo chown www-data:www-data /var/www/static`.
+Feel free to substitute the username, but your reverse proxy must be running as that user
-2. Run `docker build .` (take note of the image id) followed by `docker run -d -v /var/www/static:/static -v /tmp:/sock --net=host --name project-olly [your image id]` (make sure `/var/www/static` exists)
+3. Run `docker build .` (take note of the image id) followed by `docker run -d -v /var/www/static:/static -v /tmp:/sock --net=host -u www-data --name project-olly [your image id]`
-3. Setup a reverse proxy of your choice (we highly recommend nginx, and have setup instructions	available in [nginx_setup.md](nginx_setup.md))
+4. Setup a reverse proxy of your choice (we highly recommend nginx, and have setup instructions	available in [nginx_setup.md](nginx_setup.md))
+5. A user was automatically created with the username `admin` and the password `ChangeMe!` **DON'T FORGET TO CHANGE THE PASSWORD!**
-4. How easy was that!?
+6. How easy was that!?

 # Designs and Template
 Project Olly allows you to throw in your front end templates without having to mess with any backend code!
 It's simple!